collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Repository (Repo)

-Within user accounts are repos.
+Within user accounts are repositories (a.k.a repos).
 A repo is a place where a codebase is stored (example: DjangoCon US website repo).

 </td></tr>